theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 1.3.7
+- Quests are now correctly indented based on the page level

 ## Version 1.3.6
 - Added duration to timeline events
 - Changed "-" year separator to "to" to avoid confusion with negative years